sdsc/nucleus-doc/docs/source/dev.rst

 Development Documentation
 ================================================================

-The development farmework combines lessons learned from Rocks and cloudmesh (mycloudmesh.org).
-Our goal is to keep it simple.
+The development framework combines lessons learned from Rocks and cloudmesh (mycloudmesh.org).
+Our goal is to keep it simple for now.

 Development Documentation
 ----------------------------------------------------------------------